TheThingsIndustries/lorawan-stack-docs/doc/content/api/concepts/auth/_index.md

 <!--more-->

 {{% tts %}} **API keys** are the most commonly used method to authenticate and authorize API calls.
-This guide how to create API keys, assign rights to them and use them to authenticate an API call.
+This guide shows you how to create API keys, assign rights to them and use them to authenticate API calls.
 For OAuth access tokens and Session cookies, check the specific guides at the end of this page.

 ### What are API Keys